syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/3d-chart/EJ2_ASP.NETCORE/axis-labels.md

 ## Edge label placement

-Labels with long text at the edges of an axis may appear partially in the chart.
-To avoid this, use [`EdgeLabelPlacement`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.Chart3DAxis.html#Syncfusion_EJ2_Charts_Chart3DAxis_EdgeLabelPlacement) property in axis, which moves the label inside the chart area for better appearance or hides it.
+Labels with long text at the edges of an axis may appear partially in the 3D chart.
+To avoid this, use the [`EdgeLabelPlacement`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.Chart3DAxis.html#Syncfusion_EJ2_Charts_Chart3DAxis_EdgeLabelPlacement) property in axis, which moves the label inside the chart area for better appearance or hides it.

 {% if page.publishingplatform == "aspnet-core" %}